Fourth Brazilian Republic: Vargas, 1951–1954

-In 1950, Vargas returned to the national politics and was elected a President.
+In 1950, Vargas was elected president and returned to national politics.
 The Vargas administration was hampered by an economic crisis, congressional opposition, and impatience among his supporters.
 He announced an ambitious industrialization plan and pursued a policy of nationalization of the country's natural resources.
-To reduce foreign dependency, he founded the Petrobras Brazilian state oil enterprise.
+To reduce foreign dependency, he founded Petrobras, the Brazilian state oil enterprise.

 By 1954, Vargas faced opposition from the UDN and the military.
-The murder of Major Rubens Vaz, an associate of opposition newspaper editor Carlos Lacerda, by some of the president's bodyguards, known as the crime of "Rua Tonelero", led to a reaction against Vargas.
+The murder of major Rubens Vaz, an associate of opposition newspaper editor Carlos Lacerda, by some of the president's bodyguards, known as the crime of "Rua Tonelero", led to a reaction against Vargas.
 Army generals demanded his resignation.

 After failing to negotiate a temporary leave of absence, Vargas declared "he would only leave the Catete (Presidential Palace) dead".
-Acknowledging that the chances that a democratic government succeed him were none, and that another military coup was coming, with probably worse results than 1950s one, Vargas kept his word and shot himself in the heart on August 24, 1954, after writing a letter blaming "international groups" and "revolted national groups" for the current situation.
-The results were immediate: opposition newspapers were "empastelados" (read: destroyed), the people took the streets and in a last shown of political force and popularity, Vargas postponed the military dictatorship by 10 years.
+Acknowledging that the chances that a democratic government would succeed him were none, and that another military coup was coming, with probably worse results than 1950s one, Vargas kept his word and shot himself in the heart on 24 August 1954, after writing a letter blaming "international groups" and "revolted national groups" for the current situation.
+The results were immediate: opposition newspapers were closed, the people took to the streets and in a last show of political force and popularity, Vargas postponed the military dictatorship by 10 years.